DarkHobbit/doublecontact/doc/manual.en.md

   - drop slashes and other specials;
   - formatted name generation;
 * two address books comparison with highlighting of identical, similar and differ contacts;
-* interactive merge according to the comparison results.
+* interactive merge according to the comparison results;
+* HTML report generation.

 ## Loading ##